BananoTime/mayo-reddit-tipbot/README.md

-If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
-For example, to activate tipping on the r/ananos subreddit, I send a PM to the bot saying:
+If you are a moderator of a subreddit, and would like to enable tipping to your sub, use the `subreddit` command.
+For example, to activate tipping on the r/MayoCoin subreddit, I send a PM to the bot saying:

-`subreddit ananos activate`
+`subreddit MayoCoin activate`

-This will allow the bot to look for !mayo commands and respond to posts in that subreddit.
+This will allow the bot to look for !Mayo commands and respond to posts in that subreddit.